 I’m going to call this a spaceframe—to parallel the timeframe.
-In my first book Inventory of the Universe I clearly pointed out that one of the puzzle pieces is Earth.
-Earth in the sense of everything material in the form of the elements of the periodic table, from boron to zirconium.
+In my first book, Inventory of the Universe, I pointed out that one of the puzzle pieces is Earth.
+Earth, in the sense of everything material, in the form of the elements of the periodic table, from boron to zirconium.
 Combined atoms and molecules of these elements compose the material world—including humankind—this is the spaceframe we exist in.

-I evoked the reality when I said humans can play with this material-world, they can shape, sculpture, mould and cast it into any form they want for their pleasure or displeasure.
+I evoked the reality when I said humans can play with this material world; they can shape, sculpture, mold, and cast it into any form they want for their pleasure or displeasure.

 Always dynamic, always ups and downs.

 Everything fits into these four elements.
 All of these elements are dynamic, never static, ever-changing.
 There’s an interplay that never ceases.
 Time marches on, space (material items) are used and abused by humans, Physical and spirit beings are in perpetual attitude, emotional, sentimental, mood, activity change.
-As for God, I’m well aware of Malachi 3.6 ‘For I am the Lord, I change not.’ but I’m also aware of many verses like Hosea 4.7 ‘therefore will I [God] change their [children of Israel] glory into shame.’
+As for God, I’m well aware of Malachi 3.6 “For I am the Lord, I change not.” but I’m also mindful of many verses like Hosea 4:7 “therefore will I [God] change their [children of Israel] glory into shame.”
 God participates in these ups and downs.
 He cast the Cherub to Earth (a down), He originates the creation (an up).

-Ups and downs are the result of the interplay between all four components.
+Ups and downs are the results of the interplay between all four components.

 2. Ups and downs – repeating life cycles

-In Audit of the Universe we discussed time and space and how created beings have a responsibility to manage them.
+In Audit of the Universe, we discussed time and space and how created beings have a responsibility to manage them.
 Now we see that how these beings manage them has a direct relation with God.
-If they’re managed well then there’s an upswing, it they’re managed poorly there’s a downslide.Management of our earthly resources and ourselves has a direct relation with God.
-If they're managed well then there's an upswing, it they're managed poorly there's a downslide.
+If they’re handled well, then there’s an upswing; if they’re managed poorly, there’s a downslide.Management of our earthly resources and ourselves has a direct relation with God.
+When managed well then there's an upswing when managed poorly there's a downslide.
 Click To Tweet

 We’ve seen the bara, healthy original creation.
 We’ve seen the downfall of Lucifer due to poorly using its resources.
 I’m going to start explaining the Genesis creation next week.
 The entire Bible is the story of these perpetual ups and downs of humanity.
 Soaring heights to cavernous depths both of individuals and nations.
 The graph below only details a few such events.
 Fill in many other episodes of ups and downs.

 You’ll notice that the upswings and high points are in green while the inverse is in red.
-God is obviously green but created beings are black … neither green nor red.
+God is green, but created beings are black, neither green nor red.
 That’s their plasticity.
-Some, like the Serpent and its followers have sealed their fate and are red.
-Others like Noah, Abraham, Moses, Christ have also sealed their fate and are green.
-I’m aware that all members of humankind are sinners and that would merit red but all will have access to God and grace, that’s green.
-For now, in our story humankind is therefore neither red nor green.
+Some, like the Serpent and its followers, have sealed their fate and are red.
+Others like Noah, Abraham, Moses, Christ have also sealed their future and are green.
+I’m aware that all members of humankind are sinners, and that would merit red, but all will have access to God and grace; that’s green.
+For now, in our story, humankind is, therefore, neither red nor green.

 3. Qatal – Wayyiktol – Biblical Hebrew verb forms

-It must be pointed out that the verb forms in the first two verse of Genesis 1 are different from the rest of the chapter.
+The verb forms in the first two verses of Genesis 1 are different from the rest of the chapter.
 These two verb forms are used in different circumstances.

-The original events of creating the heavens (plural) and earth, the earth becoming void, without form covered with water and darkness took place PRIOR to the events we shall describe starting with Day 1 of creation week.
-Those first 2 verses include the creation of the Universe 13.7 billion years ago as well as the events of the Cherub downgrading to the Serpent and causing the tohu and bohu.
+The original events of creating the heavens (plural) and earth, the earth becoming void, without form covered with water and darkness took place BEFORE the events we shall describe starting with Day 1 of creation week.
+Those first two verses include the creation of the Universe 13.7 billion years ago as well as the events of the Cherub downgrading to the Serpent and causing the tohu and bohu.

 Now you can better understand why the first word of the Bible, bresheet, is in beginning, not in the beginning.
-There are numerous beginnings, so to speak.
+There are many beginnings.

-I don’t want to go too far with this, but each time the graph above swings from a downward slide to an upward goal it is a beginning of a new phase of God’s plan.
-Obviously this is not the same as creation, but the principle is still present.
+I don’t want to go too far with this, but each time the graph above swings from a downward slide to an upward goal, it is a beginning of a new phase of God’s plan; this is not the same as creation, but the principle is still present.

 This blog post is an excerpt from chapter 7.8 of the book Origin of the Universe

-In point 2 above there’s the chart of ups and downs.
+In point 2 above, there’s a chart of ups and downs.
 As you study the Bible make and complete your own chart.
-The above one only has a very few ups and downs.
-Just thinking about the various periods of Judges and the kings of Israel and Judah you’ll realize that there are dozens of these periods for nations.
-If you think about individuals, whether Biblical or otherwise, including yourself, you’ll also see how ups and downs (this plasticity) is so much a part of everyday life.
+The above one only has very few ups and downs.
+Just thinking about the various periods of Judges and the kings of Israel and Judah, you’ll realize that there are dozens of these periods for nations.
+If you think about individuals, whether Biblical or otherwise, including yourself, you’ll also see how ups and downs (this plasticity) are so much a part of everyday life.

 Qatal – Wayyiqtol